Domain Driven Architecture

 Tags: password-manager, howto, reference, gopass

-• Encryption is done by GnuPG
+• Encryption by GPG (GnuPG)

-• Versioning is provided by GIT
+• Versioning by GIT (in git repositories)

 File structure of gopass